 Yes, chemical peels can be used on the body and face to correct uneven skin tone, texture, hyperpigmentation, sun damage, fine lines, wrinkles, acne, and acne scars.
 Chemical peels can be performed on:

 - Vaginal area

-Can you do chemical peels at home?
+Can you do a chemical peel at home?

-Mild chemical peels or exfoliating treatments can be done at home, under the guidance of your dermatologist.
+Mild chemical peels or exfoliating treatments can be done at home under the guidance of your dermatologist.
 These light peels can help with acne, sun damage, discoloration, and fine lines.
-Special care must be used not to over peel your skin and leave it irritated, discolored, or more uneven.
-There are many popular at home products for chemical peels, such as Kiehl’s Nightly Refining Micro-Peel Concentrate, Elemis’s papaya peel, and MGSKINLABs RetexturizIng pads.
-When looking through the ingredients for such at home products, it is important to remember that in addition to exfoliating ingredients such as alpha hydroxy acids, and retinol, active ingredients like Vitamin C will help treat the discoloration and target dark spots on your face and body.
+Special care must not over-peel your skin and leave it irritated, discolored, or more uneven.
+There are many popular at-home products for chemical peels, such as MGSKINLAB’s Retexturizing pads.
+When looking through the ingredients for such at-home products, it is important to remember that in addition to exfoliating ingredients such as alpha-hydroxy acids and retinol, active ingredients like vitamin C will help treat the discoloration and target dark spots on your face and body.
 Deeper chemical peels should never be performed at home.
 High percentages of TCA and phenol peels fall into this category since only board-certified dermatologists, like Dr. Green, are licensed to perform these types of deeper chemical peels.
 Attempting to perform a medium or deep chemical peel at home can result in dangerous and permanent side effects, including scarring and hyperpigmentation.

 Can chemical peels be combined with other cosmetic procedures?